 A ceiling-mounted electronic opener uses a system of chains or belts, and an overhead track raise and lower the door.
 Called a trolley bar system, these are common to most residential homes.

 But the trolley bar system isn’t the only option for homeowners.
 A jackshaft garage door opener, once only common on commercial doors, is being used more and more often in residential applications.
 Some homeowners have unique situations that require a jackshaft opener.
 Perhaps a wood beam covers the area where a conventional opener would be.
 Others prefer a jackshaft opener as a cool luxury item to own.

 These systems have merits, but there are downsides.
 First, they’re more expensive than a traditional system.
-Not only does the actual product cost more 25 to 50 percent more, but you probably can’t install it yourself.
-Jackshafts only work when the torsion springs are perfectly in tune.
-That means you’ll need an Atlanta garage door company to handle the installation and ongoing maintenance of your unit.
+Not only does the actual product 25 to 50 percent more, but you probably can’t install it yourself.
+Jackshaft systems only work when the torsion springs are perfectly in tune.
+That means you’ll need a garage door company to handle the installation and ongoing maintenance of your unit.

 The system also has practical requirements.
 You must have an electric outlet within six feet of the opener along with at least 7 inches of clearance on the side of the door and 3 inches above the torsion rod so the unit can be installed.
-And given the way it operates; jackshaft openers can’t be used with single panel garage doors; they only work with sectional (or roll up) styles.
+And given the way it operates, a jackshaft garage door opener can’t be used with single panel garage doors.
+They only work with sectional (or roll up) styles.

 There are clearly cases when a jackshaft garage door opener is the right option.
 But they’re certainly not practical for every home.
 Contact us today, and we be glad to help you determine if this type of system is the right garage door opener for your home.